 Tracking Australia’s emissions to 2020 and implications for 2030Issued: August 2016

 Energetics has revised the national emissions reduction trajectory in our latest report.
 Results show that Australia will comfortably meet its 2020 cumulative abatement target, with or without carryover from CP1, thereby fulfilling our international commitment for that target period.

-Energetics’ modelling supports the case for early action to address rising emissions.
-Our modelling shows that for every tonne of abatement achieved prior to 2020, Australia’s emissions reduction task to achieve our 2030 target is reduced by a factor of three.
+Energetics’ modelling supports the case for early action to address rising emissions showing that for every tonne of abatement achieved prior to 2020, Australia’s emissions reduction task to achieve our 2030 target is reduced by a factor of three.

 Related Thought Leadership